100 Cunz Hall

 The curriculum for the MPH-PEP is similar to that for the full-time MPH, requiring a minimum of 45 semester credit hours.
 However, PEP students do not specialize, other than through their use of electives and their choices for practicum and culminating experience.

-The specific PEP course requirements recognize the needs and interests of more experienced students, with emphasis on general preparation for positions of leadership in public health.
+The specific PEP course requirements recognize the needs and interests of more experienced students, by emphasis on advancing your career with an education in population health management and leadership in public health.

-The MPH-PEP curriculum can be completed in two years.
-The program is designed to begin in the summer with one introductory course.
+The MPH-PEP curriculum can be completed in three years.
+The program is designed to begin in the summer with two introductory courses.
 Students take two courses per semester during the regular academic year (mid-August to May).
 The second summer is left open for a practicum experience and electives.
-In the second academic year, students again take two courses per semester, including completion of a culminating project.
+In the second and third academic year, students again take two courses per semester, including completion of a culminating project.

 Students in the MPH Program for Experienced Professionals (PEP) are chosen based on a combination of characteristics.
 They must first have the academic skills to succeed in the curriculum and benefit from it, as measured by traditional indicators.
 PEP students are also expected to bring a significant experience base to their cohort in the program, and show potential for leadership positions in public health.
 Thus admission is limited to persons who either have at least an undergraduate degree and two or more years of work experience, or a relevant doctoral degree and at least one year of health-related work experience.